D4rk-5ky/Syncerate/README.md

 [Jim Salter's](https://github.com/jimsalterjrs) : [Sanoid/Syncoid](https://github.com/jimsalterjrs/sanoid)

 To iterate though a list of Datasets to be send/recived with Syncoid.
-making it easy to backup several zfs data sets.
+Making it easy to backup several ZFS datasets.

 ----